bahmutov/fp-examples/src/00-imperative/README.md

 ## Passing inputs

 Hardcoding the timer stream inside `main` seems a little limiting.
 Why should we always want our numbers multiplied a number once per second?
 Let us send it into `main` as a "control" stream.
 And while we are it, we can send the numbers stream and the constant - all inputs.
+The result is still the same - it pints a number multiplied by a constant at 1fps.
+But now we have a lot more power, because instead of a timer, for example, we could, I don't know ... like send an event every time user clicked a space key for example.